arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-The toll taken on **China’s economy** by its pandemic lockdowns was apparent in data released on Friday, showing a sharp contraction in the second quarter of 2022.
+The [toll taken](https://www.economist.com/leaders/2022/05/26/how-xi-jinping-is-damaging-chinas-economy) on **China’s economy** by its pandemic lockdowns was apparent in data released on Friday, showing a sharp contraction in the second quarter of 2022 compared to the previous quarter.
 GDP fell by 2.6% from the previous three months, with annual growth slowing to just 0.4%, well below analysts’ expectations.
 Although many covid-19 restrictions have been eased, China’s zero-covid policy makes a rapid recovery unlikely.

 Defying a curfew, demonstrators in Colombo have been celebrating the end of **Gotabaya Rajapaksa’s** presidency of **Sri Lanka** .
 Mr Rajapaksa [fled the country](https://www.economist.com/asia/2022/07/13/sri-lankas-president-flees-leaving-the-country-in-chaos) earlier this week amid an economic collapse and huge popular protests and is currently holed up in Singapore.
 Legal technicalities have held up an official announcement of his resignation.